Biblical Translation Copyright disclaimers

 How Does This Newness Look?

-Despite this born again newness being life changing – especially with one’s daily conduct from the outside, this change in a person’s lifestyle typically looks organic and commited, from another person’s point of view.
+Despite this born again newness being life changing – especially with one’s daily conduct from the outside, this change in a person’s lifestyle typically looks organic as a person turns to G-d, when viewed from another person’s point of view.

 How Is This Classified As Spiritual Newess, And Not Just A Person Having A Simple ‘Change Of Heart’?